carnal1234/myblog/_posts/javascript/2023-10-01-Design Pattern.md

 Design Pattern

-There are mainly three ways to create objects
+In Javascript, there are many ways to create objects.
+Normally there is 3 ways to do it.

 - Factory Pattern
 - Constructor Pattern
 - Prototype Pattern

+Let take a look at factory pattern.
+It is basically a function which return an object.

 ```js
 //Factory Pattern